acoli-repo/germhist/gieskane.de.1650-1900/gieskane-v.0.3/Readme.md

 Modern High German, 1650-1900

 Unfortunately, the corpus is **not available as a dataset**.
 We can retrieve parts of the annotation from a corpus management system, but this does not include annotations for syntax.
 In the context of GermHist, the corpus is thus currently unusable.
+It is possible to address this by taking partial exports for grammatical roles and tree structures into account, but this needs to directly generate an RDF export.

-For building the corpus and storing it in `annis-export.conll`, run
+For building corpus in CoNLL (toks only) and PTB-style format (incomplete), run

     $> make

-The corpus is built over DTA, the added value in comparison to DTA is marginal.
-Apparently, the morphosyntactic annotations have been manually corrected.
+Note that the PTB export is incomplete, as we found the corpus to contain discontinuous annotations that cannot be easily be represented with PTB-style annotation.
+This export is thus abandoned.

 ## Corpus information